 1. Under the 'General' section it identifies what type of files students can submit and how many parts an assignment includes.
-Under submission type select 'File upload' if you want to restrict students to uploading files or retain the default 'Any Submission Type" to provide the students with the option of copying and pasting into a text box or submitting a file.
+Under submission type select 'File upload' if you want to restrict students to uploading files or retain the default 'Any Submission Type" to provide the students with the option to submit an image file.

-To learn more about Gradebook and how grades are calculated and displayed refer to LEO Guide: Gradebook.
+- To learn more about Gradebook and how grades are calculated and displayed refer to LEO Guide: Grades.

 3. Under the Availability' section, set the 'Start date'; 'Due date' and Post date' and marks.

-NOTE: Before the due date the assignment submission is in a draft format and on the final date/time the assignment is locked and indexed in Turnitin as their final version.
-Late submissions is ticked by default (see Originality Report options) and will allow students who have never submitted to submit late and be marked in red.
+Before the due date the assignment submission is in a draft format and on the final date/time the assignment is indexed in Turnitin as the student's final version.
+Late submissions are ticked by default (see Originality Report options) and will allow students who have never submitted to submit late and be marked in red.